jfrank-summit/perma-blob/README.md

 For production deployment:

-1. Use PostgreSQL instead of PGLite
+1. Use PostgreSQL instead of SQLite
 2. Set up Redis for job queue management
 3. Configure proper RPC endpoints with rate limiting
 4. Use environment-specific `.env` files